shirne/CartStepper/README.md

   - axis: Axis, layout direction
   - numberSize: double, number spacer, default 2
   - didChangeCount: Function, @required to set the release counter
+  - style: CartStepperStyle
+  - elevation: double, display a shadow around this widget

+CartStepperStyle:
   - activeForegroundColor: Color, text color when counter > 0
   - activeBackgroundColor: Color, background color when counter > 0
   - deActiveForegroundColor: Color, text color when counter == 0
   - deActiveBackgroundColor: Color, background color when counter == 0
-  - elevation: double, display a shadow around this widget
   - shape: BoxShape,
   - radius: Radius, the borderRadius of this widget, default caculating a roundedRectAngle
   - shadowColor: Color

 ## Using
 Create a widget to load and edit an image: